-The U.S. REIT market has grown considerably in size and prominence since the advent of the modern REIT era in the early-1990s.
+The U.S. REIT market has grown considerably in size and prominence since the advent of the modern REIT era in the early 1990s.
 On Oct.
-1, 2001, Equity Office Properties Trust, the largest publicly traded office building owner and operator in the U.S. at the time, became the first REIT to be added to the S&P 500 Index.
-That same day, REIT stocks were also added to the S&P 400 (midcap index) and S&P 600 (small-cap index).
-Since then, there has been an increased acceptance of REITs as a credible investment vehicle.
+1, 2001, Equity Office Properties Trust, the largest publicly traded office building owner and operator in the U.S. at the time, became the first REIT to be added to the S&P 500 Index.3 That same day, REIT stocks were also added to the S&P 400 (mid-cap index) and S&P 600 (small-cap index).
+Since then, there has been an increased acceptance of REIT stocks as a credible investment vehicle, and REITs are set to formally become the 11th equity market sector as of Aug.
+31, 2016, according to the Global Industry Classification Standard (see "Real estate set to become 11th major equity sector," page 4).

-Today, REITs are well represented within each of these major indexes-particularly the mid-cap-oriented S&P 400 and smallcap-oriented S&P 600 indexes, because the market caps of most U.S. REITs are less than \$10 billion (see Exhibit 3, page 2, left).
-Utilizing the traditional equity style box framework, which depicts size (market cap) and style (value, blend, growth), REITs represent a progressively larger weight as the representative indexes decline in capitalization (top to bottom), and lean toward value (right to left, see Exhibit 3, page 2, right).
+Today, REITs are well represented within each of these major indexes-particularly the mid-cap-oriented S&P 400 and small-cap-oriented S&P 600 indexes, because the market caps of most U.S. REITs are less than \$11 billion (see Exhibit 3).
+Utilizing the traditional equity style box framework, which depicts size (market cap) and style (value, blend, growth), REITs represent a progressively larger weight as the representative indexes decline in capitalization, and lean toward value (see Exhibit 3).